 If the plan is three to seven years, you can spend somewhat more on customization without leaving meaningful money on the table at sale, especially if the customization is durable design rather than personal taste.
 Built-in coffee stations, custom range hoods, and integrated appliance panels age well when the surrounding design is restrained.

 If the plan is seven years or more, optimize for daily life.
-The resale percentage you collect at year ten matters less than the seven years of better cooking, hosting, and household flow you collected first.
+The resale percentage you collect at year ten matters less than the years of better cooking, hosting, and household flow you collect first.
 This is also the window where the highest-quality cabinetry and the best-engineered layouts compound the most, because they remain functional and beautiful through a longer ownership stretch.

 Frequently Asked Questions